MedKhem/grobid-dictionaries/README.md

 ![GROBID Dictionaries Structure](docs/img/modelsIn.png)

-Each box represents a model and not a text structure.
-Every model allows the processing and the structuring of the information provided by its predecessor.
-The name of each model reflects the information to be processed per level.
-Consequently, the same appellation is used for naming the implemented java classes and their functionalities.
-The boxes in red color represent the models which are already implemented, where the rest of the diagram corresponds to the pending components.

 __Dictionary Segmentation__
 This is the first model and has as goal the segmentation of each dictionary page into 3 main blocks: Header, Body and Footer.
 Another block, "Other" could be generated for text information that do not belong to the principal blocks